 The TCP Server interface is suitable for allowing other peers to connect over the Internet or private IPv4 and IPv6 networks.
 When a TCP server interface has been configured, other Reticulum peers can connect to it with a TCP Client interface.

 ''' This example demonstrates a TCP server interface.
-It will listen for incoming connections on the '''
+It will listen for incoming connections on the (continues on next page) '''